 Your creation costs scale by the item’s rarity and your ability to craft them; and are thus limited by the Rarity column in your class chart.
 You can craft anything you have memorized or if you refer to the formula of in your possession (such as in your formulae book).

-A temporary creation that breaks down, fails, or expires can be harvested for one-half the crafting materials invested.
+A temporary creation that breaks down, fails, or expires can be harvested for one-half of the crafting materials invested.
 This does not apply to Consumables that were successfully used.

 Your temporary creations can be made permanent by paying the rest of the crafting cost.